Updated August 2020

 The other stakeholders involved – CEOs and IT Managers – also need to be considered, so that discussion we started with earlier needs to include the benefits from their point of view as well.

 In a first article in this series, I outlined The top 7 benefits of DevOps for CEOs.
-In the next, I’ll be looking at the benefits for IT Managers.
+In the third, I look at the benefits for IT Managers.
 Armed with the information from all three, you can then have a discussion about DevOps that will involve and appeal to everyone, rather than driving them apart.